eliainnocenti/Florence1k/README.md

 This script will download all images and annotations, organizing them in the structure described above.

+## Usage Rights

+While these images are sourced from public uploads, it's important to note:

+1. The images are used here for research and educational purposes under fair use.
+2. If you plan to use this dataset for commercial purposes, you should seek appropriate permissions.
+3. We do not claim ownership of these images.
+All rights belong to their respective owners.

 ## Object Detection

 For object detection tasks, we provide annotations in both PASCAL VOC and COCO formats. \